c9s/GenPHP/README.md

 GenPHP
 ======
-GenPHP is a PHP project generator.
+GenPHP is a PHP (project/code/library/unit test) generator, which helps you to avoid do repeating jobs.

-To generate a generic php project structure, GenPHP provides a built-in template for this:
+To generate a generic PHP project structure, GenPHP provides a built-in template for this:

     $ genphp new project Foo